Traditional Cost Management Systems

 Overhead rate = Estimated indirect costs for the period ÷ Estimated activity level

-denominator in the rate calculations is controversial and ABKY do not agree with the calculation above.
+The most popular activity level used in the denominator has been the planned capacity level.
+The basis for the denominator in the rate calculations is controversial and ABKY do not agree with the calculation above.
 They show the following calculation on page 118.

 Activity cost driver rate = Normal cost of support activity ÷ Normal level of driver